 We recognise and value your feedback and believe that this can help us to improve how we deliver our services to you.

-You can contact email@example.com to request the form it in another format or to request a copy of our Complaints, Comments and Compliments Policy and Procedures.
+You can contact email@example.com to request the form in another format or to request a copy of our Complaints, Comments and Compliments Policy and Procedures.
+Please complete and return the form using Adobe Acrobat, or return it to firstname.lastname@example.org.

 A complaint is an expression of dissatisfaction.
 Complaints let us know when one of our customers (you) is unhappy with one or more of the services that we provide.
 Making a complaint gives us the opportunity to put things right and make changes.
 We will accept complaints in writing – by letter, email and through filling in one of our Complaints, Comments and Compliments forms.